Dee Dee Gatton: Bio, Age, Husband, and Net Worth in 2026

 | Zodiac Sign | Leo |

-| Current Role | Weekend Anchor and Special Projects Reporter, TND The National Desk, Washington, D.C. (since October 2022) |
+| Current Role | Weekend Anchor and Special Projects Reporter, TND The National Desk, Washington, D.C., since October 2022 |

-| Network | Sinclair Broadcast Group (185+ stations, 86 markets) |
+| Network | Sinclair Broadcast Group, 185 plus stations across 86 markets |

-| Previous Stations | WBTV Charlotte NC (2020 to 2022), WICS/Fox Springfield IL (2017 to 2020), KPNX Phoenix AZ (2015 to 2016), KLSR/KVAL Eugene OR (2014 to 2015) |
+| Previous Stations | WBTV Charlotte NC, WICS Fox Springfield IL, KPNX Phoenix AZ, KLSR/KVAL Eugene OR |

 | Career Length | 12 plus years across 6 states |

-| Husband | Will Dyer (engaged 2017; married, details kept private) |
+| Husband | Will Dyer, engaged in 2017, married with details kept private |

-| Net Worth (2026) | Estimated $500,000 to $1 million |
+| Net Worth (2026) | Estimated 500,000 to 1 million dollars |

-| Salary (estimated) | $100,000 to $250,000 per year (national anchor range) |
+| Salary (estimated) | 100,000 to 250,000 dollars per year |

 Early Life and Education